gxlb/binary/README.md

 	And their direct pointers.
 	eg: *string, *struct, *map, *slice, *int32.

-# 2. store an extra length field(uvarint,1~10 bytes) for string, slice, array, map.
+# 2. Store an extra length field(uvarint,1~10 bytes) for string, slice, array, map.
 	eg:
 	var s string = "hello"
 	will be encoded as: